Rei-SwitchBot/faq/en-us/Pan Tilt Cam 2K.md

 ---
-### Will my recordings be automatically overwritten when the SD card inside my SwitchBot camera device is full?
+### Will my recordings be automatically overwritten when the SD card inside my SwitchBot Pan/Tilt Cam 2K device is full?

 Updated: Dec 27th, 2022